Abdulqudus98/Bike-Company-Analysis-/README.md

   5. Date of purchase

 Data Cleaning & Preprocessing: Handling missing values and structuring data for analysis.

 Exploratory Data Analysis (EDA): Identifying key trends in sales and revenue.

-Feature Engineering: Creating YearMonth for trend analysis.
+Feature Engineering: Creating YearMonth for trend analysis

 Visualization: Using Matplotlib and Seaborn to display trends and insights.

 Statistical & Trend Analysis: Understanding seasonal variations and revenue patterns.

 ##  Notebooks/ - Jupyter Notebook with the full data analysis workflow.